 City Year and the Peace Corps established a partnership not so long ago that encourages City Year alums to join the Peace Corps and vice versa.
 The Peace Corps loves City Year.
 City Year alums are given priority in a group of Peace Corps nominees.
 Score!

 I served with City Year in Los Angeles and believe it greatly prepared me for this Peace Corps journey:

 - City Year exposed me to so much diversity — at my school and within the organization.
 People I worked with came from all over the country and from different cultures and ethnic backgrounds.
 They taught me how to work with people different from myself, especially those that exercise different styles of leadership.

 - City Year prepped me emotionally.
-It’s extremely hard to see the failures of public education and the rampant social issues that exist in our Peace Corps service communities, but it doesn’t eat me alive because I saw a lot during City Year.
+It’s extremely hard to see the failures of public education and the rampant social injustices that exist in our Peace Corps service communities, which I saw a lot during City Year.
 Kids in communities abroad face some similar challenges to those that live in City Year communities, just in a different setting and culture.